Capellini Pomodoro

 The Spruce Eats / Diana Chistruga

 6. Transfer the hot, drained pasta to a large serving bowl.
-Top with the tomato sauce, chopped basil, and Parmesan.
+Top with the tomato sauce, 2 loosely packed cups chopped basil, and 1 cup freshly grated Parmesan cheese.

 7. Gently toss the pasta so it can soak up the sauce.